 I say this because those kinds of legal texts aren’t utterances in any ordinary sense of the word.
 A legislature is not a speaker or author, except in a figurative sense.
 Neither are the legislators, either individually as a group.
 What legislators do in enacting a statute is to approve a text that has been drafted by someone else.
 That is a kind of linguistic act that is different from authoring a written text, and very different from literally uttering a statement.
 In the case of ordinary utterances and texts, the author or speaker’s communicative intent precedes or is concurrent with the composition and production of the utterance or text.
 The opposite is true in the case of legal texts such as statutes and rules: the text is drafted first (typically by legislative staff members), and whatever intention is associated with the statute’s enactment arises afterward.
 This is sufficiently far-removed from the ordinary situation of language use that one shouldn’t take it for granted that there exists a speaker’s meaning (as that term is generally understood) with respect to statutes and similar legal texts.

 Thus, the goal of interpretation as I see it is not to determine the legislature’s intent, but to determine how the statute was likely to have been understood by the legislature.
 Or perhaps how it was likely to have been understood by the legislators, or how members of the public would most likely understand it; the choice between these possibilities is a legal issue, not a matter of linguistics.
-In any event, my view here has obvious similarities to the concept of original public meaning, which plays a big role in many current theories originalism.
+In any event, my view here has obvious similarities to the concept of original public meaning, which plays a big role in many current theories of originalism.

 But there’s a big “but.”
 Although I don’t accept the idea of “legislative speaker’s meaning,” I don’t think that concepts such as legislative purpose or legislative intent are irrelevant.
 I doubt that it is possible to comprehend an utterance or a text without drawing inferences or making assumptions about the (assumed) speaker or author’s intentions, even if there doesn’t exist an actual speaker or author in the ordinary sense.
 Language Log’s Mark Liberman has pointed out that even Justice Scalia made such assumptions.
-So if the object of interpretation is to come up with the best account possible of legislators’ understanding, we at least in theory leave open the possibility of considering whatever contextual factors are thought to be relevant and of any inferences and assumptions that legislators might be thought to have had.
+So if the object of interpretation is to come up with the best account possible of legislators’ understanding, we at least in theory leave open the possibility of considering whatever contextual factors are thought to be relevant and of whatever inferences and assumptions that legislators might be thought to have had.

 This means that my assumptions are intermediate between those of the textualists and the intentionalists.
 Like the textualists, I don’t consider interpretation to be a quest for legislative intent.
 But at the same time, my assumptions are as a practical matter at least partially consistent with intentionalism, and they could help to justify considering at least some types of legislative history (on the theory that it could have influenced how legislators understood the proposed statute).
 It seems to me that such a justification wouldn’t be subject to the many of the usual textualist objections to considering legislative history, although objections based on notions of lenity and fair notice would still be germane.